Amazon closes $8.5 billion deal to acquire MGM – KION546

 The deal closed without a challenge from the Federal Trade Commission.

 It was reported by The Information in July that the regulator might fight the deal.
-However, The Wall Street Journal reported earlier this month that Amazon “certified to the FTC that it had provided all the information requested by antitrust investigators” while setting a deadline for the agency to file any legal challenge by mid-March.
+However, The Wall Street Journal reported earlier this month that Amazon “certified to the FTC that it had provided all the information requested by antitrust investigators” and a deadline was set for the agency to file any legal challenge by mid-March.

 The European Union’s antitrust commission also approved the deal, saying that Amazon’s purchase of MGM would “raise no competition concerns.”